martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 ## Reusing Alternatives {#reuse}

-In subsequent connections to the same server, clients make HTTP queries for the origin name of the server.
-If this query returns a ServiceMode resource record (RR) that includes a TargetName that is identical to the service name that is remembered for the request origin, the client SHOULD choose that over any alternatives.
+In subsequent connections to the same origin, clients make a DNS query for HTTPS records for the origin name.
+If, after following any CNAME or AliasMode records, this query returns a ServiceMode resource record (RR) that includes a TargetName that is identical to the service name that is remembered for the request origin, the client SHOULD choose that over any alternatives.
 This ignores any SvcPriority attributes that might cause other